ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Thank you for sharing that.
 I love the phrase epistemic hygiene because that is so crucial, I think, to every field.
 But it's like, particularly aggressively exposed in this field, which is exactly why I think that my science has benefited so powerfully from close collaboration with philosophers and with statisticians.
-I mean, this is kind of the space that I live in here in the cognitive sciences department is we're halfway between AI and philosophy and psychology and neuroscience and engineering and it's kind of at, like where all these things come together.
+I mean, this is kind of the space that I live in here in the Cognitive Sciences department, is we're halfway between AI and philosophy and psychology and neuroscience and engineering and it's kind of at, like where all these things come together.
-But then this metascience thing -- I'm happy that you picked up on that because I think that, it's also really the bibliometric analyses, are really critical and we're at this crazy spot and have been for a long time now.
+But then this metascience thing -- I'm happy that you picked up on that because I think that, it's also really -- the bibliometric analyses, are really critical and we're at this crazy spot and have been for a long time now.
 But I think it's really coming to a head where the vast majority of our scientific knowledge is not accessible to any one researcher simply because there's so much of it, right?
 You can't read all of the literature.
 You can't even read all the literature that's in your tiny little corner.